Augmentations, annuli, and Alexander polynomials: Knot contact homology and augmentations

-Let us now consider an alternative way of computing the powers of $Q$ associated to $u$, by expressing the intersection $\Sigma(\gamma) \cdot s$ differently as follows.
-This will be used later in the paper.
+Let us now consider an alternative way of computing the powers of $Q$ associated to $u$, by expressing the intersection $\Sigma(\gamma) \cdot s$ differently.
+This will be used later in the paper, and goes as follows.
 Recall that $\Lambda_K$ is null-homologous in $ST^*\R^3$, and intersects $s$ transversely.
-Hence, this zero dimensional intersection has signed count equal to zero, and is the boundary of a 1-dimensional submanifold $\tau\subset \Lambda_K$.
-On $H_1(\Lambda_K;\Z)$, $\tau$ is determined up to connected sum with $x$ or $p$.
-We can thus define another family of homomorphisms
+Hence, this zero-dimensional intersection has signed count equal to zero, and is the boundary of a 1-dimensional submanifold $\tau\subset \Lambda_K$.
+Given two such choices $\tau, \tau'$, their difference defines an element in $H_1(\Lambda_K;\Z)$.
+We can define another family of homomorphisms